UnderLogic/toml-serialization/Documentation~/src/under-the-hood.md

 The `TomlReader` class is responsible for reading the TOML document from a string, stream, or reader and parsing it into `TomlValue` objects.

+The `TomlLineBuffer` class is used to aid parsing of multiline strings, lists, and dictionaries.
+It acts as an enumerable over the actual lines of the document (ignoring comments and whitespace).

 ### Object Creation

 The `TomlSerializer` class creates the deserialized object using the `Activator` or `Array` static class methods.